mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 {{cc-application-layer}} or a receiver can feedback the observed bandwidth through RTCP, e.g., using {{?I-D.draft-alvestrand-rmcat-remb}}.

-> **Editor's note:** An alternative to the hard requirement to use a timestamp
-> extension could be to use RTCP, but that would mean, that an application has
-> to negotiate RTCP congestion control feedback which would then have to be
-> passed to the QUIC congestion controller.

 > **Editor's note:** How can a QUIC connection be shared with non-RTP streams,
 > when SCReAM/NADA/GCC is used as congestion controller?
 Can these algorithms be
 > adapted to allow different streams including non-real-time streams?
 Do they